mindspore-ai/docs/docs/lite/docs/source_zh_cn/advanced/quantization.md

 [common_quant_param]
 # Supports WEIGHT_QUANT or FULL_QUANT
 quant_type=WEIGHT_QUANT
-# Weight quantization support the number of bits [0,16], Set to 0 is mixed bit quantization, otherwise it is fixed bit quantization
+# Weight quantization supports the number of bits [0,16].
+Set to 0 is mixed bit quantization, otherwise it is fixed bit quantization
 # Full quantization support 8bit
 bit_num=8
 # Layers with size of weights exceeds threshold `min_quant_weight_size` will be quantized.